Meet Love Island Winter 2020 contestant Ollie Williams - the Cornish landowner and "alpha male"

 It’s finally here!
 Love Island is back with its very first winter edition, with 12 singletons heading to the brand new villa in South Africa.

-One of the Love Island 2020 contestants set to jet to South Africa is Ollie Williams – who comes from Cornwall and has a claim to an aristocratic title.
+One of the Love Island 2020 contestants on the initial lineup was Ollie Williams – but the land owner and heir has since made a swift exit…

 Key Facts